Manupeu Tanah Daru National Park

 Waikabubak adjacent to Manupeu Tanah Daru National Park found many ancient tombs carved.
-Browse Big W Catalogue on Catalogue AU.
 The ancient cemetery is a symbol of social status and public health (Kadung Tana, Watu Karagata and Fur Sensitive Mila).
 Pasola, an attraction ritual is very interesting and exciting, because it looks some people ride a horse decorated colorful, fight each other to knock down with wooden spears.
 The attraction is held in Lamboya and Kodi in February, March in Gaura and Wanukaka.

 The best visiting season:

 March to June and October to December each year.